My father suffered from superficial bladder cancer and a subsequent infection from BCG treatment.

 In 2001, my father, age 79, was diagnosed with in situ bladder cancer.
 It was initially discovered by a standard urine test that showed the presence of red blood cells in his urine.
 A cystoscopy also showed it as a red spot in the bladder.
 In situ bladder cancer is a very malignant and aggressive type of superficial cancer when detected early and not beyond the lining of the bladder.

 Soon after, my father began BCG treatment in Tucson, Arizona.
-His course of treatment was a weekly dose of BCG for 6 weeks.
-Then, he had 6 weeks with no treatment.
+His course of treatment was a weekly dose of BCG for six weeks.
+Then, he had six weeks with no treatment.
 After this, he had a cystoscopy to determine if cancer cells were still present.
-If so, he would have another 6 weeks of once a week treatment with BCG.
-This is the pattern that repeated itself many times over a 4-year period.
+If so, he would have another six weeks of once-a-week treatment with BCG.
+This is the pattern that repeated itself many times over a four-year period.

 After two courses of immunotherapy, my dad still had a very small red area, though smaller yet, and the doctor decided to combine BCG with interferon therapy.
 The interferon also helps the immune system fight the cancer.
 After this course of treatment, my father had a scraping of the bladder, and the lab tests showed no cancer.
 My dad then had a period without treatment, but he had routine urinalysis.